baoxiaoyi/RiFeNet/README.md

-# CyCTR-PyTorch
+# RiFeNet
-This is a PyTorch re-implementation of NeurIPS 2021 paper "[Few-Shot Segmentation via Cycle-Consistent Transformer](https://proceedings.neurips.cc/paper/2021/file/b8b12f949378552c21f28deff8ba8eb6-Paper.pdf)".
+This is a PyTorch implementation of AAAI2024 paper "[Relevant Intrinsic Feature Enhancement Network for  Few-Shot Semantic Segmentation]((https://arxiv.org/abs/2312.06474))".

-# News
-(Feb.
-2022) Fix some bugs and update some results.

 # Usage